Vanderbilt Commodores: Football

 The first game in Vanderbilt Commodores football history was in 1890 when they met the University of Nashville.
 Four years later, Vanderbilt became one of the seven founding members of the Southern Intercollegiate Athletic Association.
 During those years, Vanderbilt was often a major player in southern football dominating many teams.
 In 1932, Vandy became a founding member of the Southeastern Conference (SEC).
 The original teams of the SEC consisted of Alabama, Florida, Kentucky, Georgia, Ole Miss, Tennessee, Mississippi State, LSU, Auburn, Sewanee, Tulane, and Georgia Tech.
 Vanderbilt's primary rivalries consist of the Tennessee Volunteers and the Ole Miss Rebels.

 In Vanderbilt Commodores football history, there have been several coaches who have been honored with College Football Hall of Fame honors.
 Some of those coaches often returned to the school to continue the success they found there.
-This list includes Dan McGugin, who coached from 1904–1917 and 1919–1934; Ray Morrison, who not only played for the Commodores but also coached for the Commodores from 1936–1939; and Red Sanders, who led the Commodores from 1940–1942 and 1946–1948, and Paul "Bear" Bryant prior to his becoming head football coach at Alabama.
+This list includes Dan McGugin, who coached from 1904 to 1917 and 1919–1934; Ray Morrison, who not only played for the Commodores but also coached for the Commodores from 1936 to 1939; and Red Sanders, who led the Commodores from 1940 to 1942 and 1946–1948, and Paul "Bear" Bryant prior to his becoming head football coach at Alabama.
 Over the years, Vanderbilt has sent a numerous players to the NFL.
 One of the most notable football players is Jay Cutler, who served as quarterback and offensive captain for the Commodores.
-He was selected as the 11th overall pick in the 2006 NFL Draft and went on to play for the Denver Broncos and then the Chicago Bears.
+He was selected as the 11th overall pick in the 2006 NFL draft and went on to play for the Denver Broncos and then the Chicago Bears.
 While at Vanderbilt, he started more than 40 consecutive games and set school records in touchdowns and rushing yards.

+Women's volleyball

+Vanderbilt reinstated women's volleyball in the 2025–26 school year (2025 season) after having dropped the sport in spring 1980.
+This leaves Oklahoma State as the only school in the Power 4 conferences that does not sponsor the sport.
+In addition, Vanderbilt is the only school in the SEC that does not sponsor softball.